lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 Based on all installed packages and local function declarations it shows a tooltip with the function signature for the current word and it inserts “()” or “(”.

 ***Hint*** This functionality can be switched off by deactivating the bound key equivalent within in the Bundle Editor.

-## Create Command Help Index

-It creates the index files `$TM_BUNDLE_SUPPORT/help.index` and `$TM_BUNDLE_SUPPORT/help.pkgs` based on **all installed packages** which are needed by the following commands:

-* Show R Help for actual Word/Selection
-* Show Function Usage
-* Insert Function Parameter…
-* Function Completion…

-***Hint*** These index files will be built automatically if one of the above mentioned commands will be executed for the first time or if you removed or installed packages.
-There won't be a rebuilt if one updates a package.

 ## Function Parameter…
 <button>&nbsp;^,&nbsp;</button>